elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-apps.markdown

         + kv
         + kv_server

-We now just need to modify `apps/kv/mix.exs` to contain the umbrella entries we have seen in `apps/kv_server/mix.exs`.
+We now need to modify `apps/kv/mix.exs` to contain the umbrella entries we have seen in `apps/kv_server/mix.exs`.
 Open up `apps/kv/mix.exs` and add to the `project` function:

 ```elixir
 build_path: "../../_build",